Jangiri Madhumitha

 Madhumitha is an Indian actress who appears in Tamil language films and reality show in vijay TV.
 She often portrays comedy roles and made her film debut through Rajesh's Oru Kal Oru Kannadi (2012).
 She also participated in TV shows like Lollu Sabha and Kalakka Povathu Yaaru?.
 In 2019, she was in Bigg Boss Tamil 3 as a contestant and walked on Day 55.

 Career

 Madhumitha started her career with Vijay TV's comedy show in Lollu Sabha.
 Her first feature film was Rajesh's Oru Kal Oru Kannadi (2012) in which she was paired with Santhanam.
 Her role as Jangiri in the film made her popular, and won her an award from Vikatan for Best Female Comedian.
 She has since starred in several films such as Idharkuthane Aasaipattai Balakumara (2013), Jilla (2014), Kanchana 2 (2015) and Viswasam (2019) in supporting comedy roles.
-She was awarded Kalaimamani award from EPS in 2021.
+She was awarded Kalaimamani award from Edappadi K. Palaniswami in 2021.